Performance and Robustness of Signal-Dependent vs. Signal-Independent Binaural Signal Matching with Wearable Microphone Arrays: Introduction

-This paper aims to address the shortcomings of current methods by exploring the incorporation of signal information into BSM.
-The potential benefit would be high stability and fidelity due to the nature of the BSM linear filtering, with improvement in performance at high frequency and due to head rotation delivered by modeling sound sources.
-Two relevant approaches have been recently proposed.
-The first is to incorporate signal information in the correlation matrix employed in the BSM design \cite{ref32}, and the second is based on parametric spatial coding, e.g. COMPASS \cite{ref27}, where the residual sound field complementing individual source modeling is reproduced using a BSM like approach.
-While both approaches showed promising potential, it is unclear from current literature which is preferred, or in general, what is the best way to incorporate signal information into BSM.
+This paper aims to address this gap by systematically investigating the incorporation of signal information into BSM.
+To diversify the study, two signal-dependent methods are investigated.
+The first incorporates signal information in the correlation matrix employed in the BSM design \cite{ref32}, and the second is based on parametric spatial coding, e.g. COMPASS \cite{ref27}, where the residual sound field complementing individual source modeling is reproduced using a BSM like approach.